hengkar/Human-Activity-Recognition-Using-Smartphones-Data-Set/README.md

 This will download the "UCI HAR Dataset" and unzip it.
 Now everything is ready for the analysis.

 ## How to run the analysis
-In your R enviroment (in the same folder where the data files are), load the script:
+In your R enviroment (in the same folder where the "UCI HAR Dataset" are), load the script:

 ```
 source('run_analysis.R')